-ARTICLE 25: To see if the Town will vote to transfer from free cash the sum of \$ 20,000 to be added to the Other Post-Employment Benefits ("OPEB") Trust, or take any other action relative thereto.
+ARTICLE 25: To see if the Town will vote to transfer from free cash a sum of money to be added to the Other Post-Employment Benefits ("OPEB") Trust, or take any other action relative thereto.

 Explanation: The Town is liable for an employee's postemployment benefits, other than pensions (referred to as other postemployment benefits or OPEB), such as retiree health insurance.
 The Governmental Accounting Standards Board (GASB) recommends that the funds accrue in the period of an active employee rather than the future cash flow/liability at retirement.